 How do spam campaigns infect computers?

-Emails of this type can do damage only if files attached to them (or web links presented in them) are opened, otherwise they are harmless.
-For example, archive files have to be extracted and their contents executed, Microsoft Office documents have to be opened and permissions to enable macros commands given and so on.
+The emails can do damage only if the files attached to them (or web links presented in them) are opened, otherwise they are harmless.
+For example, archive files must be extracted and their contents executed, Microsoft Office documents must be opened and permissions to enable macros commands given, and so on.
 Other files cause damage in a very similar way.

 How to avoid installation of malware?

-Various irrelevant emails received from unknown, questionable addresses should not be trusted, especially if they contain web links or attachments.
-Software should be downloaded using official and trustworthy sources/websites, and direct download.
-It is not recommended to use tools like Peer-to-Peer networks, unofficial pages and third party downloaders for that.
-We strongly recommend to update installed programs using functions or tools provided by official developers only.
+Irrelevant emails received from unknown, dubious addresses should not be trusted, especially if they contain web links or attachments.
+Software should be downloaded using official and trustworthy sources/websites, and direct download links.
+Do not use tools such as Peer-to-Peer networks, unofficial pages and third party downloaders.
+We strongly recommend that you update installed programs using functions or tools provided by official developers only.
 Other sources (unofficial software updaters) are often used to proliferate unwanted apps or even malware.
-Same applies to software 'cracking' tools, they are not legal and often cause downloads/installations of malicious programs.
+The same applies to software 'cracking' tools - they are illegal and often cause download/installation of malicious programs.
 Furthermore, Microsoft Office versions that are older than 2010 should not be used.
 Those versions are not capable of preventing users from installing malware.
-Never versions have the "Protected View" mode included, it prevents downloaded and opened files from downloading and installing computer infections.
-One more way to keep computers safe is to use a trustworthy anti-virus or anti-spyware software, besides, it should be always enables.
-If you've already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Newer versions have "Protected View" mode included, which prevents downloaded and opened files from downloading and installing computer infections.
+Use reputable anti-virus or anti-spyware software and keep it enabled.
+If you have already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.